Efficiency effectiveness framework: how to audit your work and focus on what matters

 Can you be efficient but not effective at work?

 Yes, and it is one of the most common productivity traps.
-Asana’s 2022 Anatomy of Work Index reported that workers spend 58% of their time on work coordination like status updates, searching for information, and switching between apps [8].
+Asana’s 2023 Anatomy of Work Index reported that knowledge workers spend 58% of their time on work coordination like status updates, searching for information, and switching between apps [8].
 These activities can be performed efficiently but consume disproportionate time relative to their contribution to high-impact goals.

 How do you apply the efficiency effectiveness quadrant in an open-plan office?